 Unfortunately, the answer is no. When you join a Medicare Advantage Plan you are automatically disenrolled from Medicare Part A and Part B.

-Medicare regulations require that a A person who has health care insurance through the Medicare or Medicaid programs. have both Medicare Part A and Part B to buy Medicare Supplement Insurance.
+Medicare regulations require that a beneficiary have both Medicare Part A and Part B to buy Medicare Supplement Insurance.
 As a result, insurance agents can’t enroll you in one policy if you have the other.

-If you enroll in a Medicare Advantage plan and keep your Medicare Supplement Insurance (because you don’t tell your agent you have it), keep in mind that your policy won’t pay any of your Medicare Advantage Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..
+If you enroll in a Medicare Advantage plan and keep your Medicare Supplement Insurance (because you don’t tell your agent you have it), keep in mind that your policy won’t pay any of your Medicare Advantage out-of-pocket costs.
 So, it doesn’t make any sense to keep it once your Medicare Advantage coverage begins.

 Medicare Supplement Guaranteed Issue Rights

 Medicare Supplement Insurance is not health insurance, but there are certain protections.
-The most important protection is a beneficiary’s Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
-All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting..
+The most important protection is a beneficiary’s guaranteed issue right.

 The guaranteed issue right allows every beneficiary to buy a Medigap policy at age 65 without answering health questions.
 However, once the right expires, an insurance company may make you answer health questions to determine if they want to insure you.

-Under certain circumstances, you may be able to get a Special Enrollment Periods (SEPs) allow beneficiaries to change their Medicare Advantage and Part D plans due to a special circumstance.
-Common reasons for a SEP include moving, losing employer coverage, and Medicaid eligibility, to name...
-(SEP) that restores your guaranteed issue right.
-For example, if you lose your Medigap coverage due to no fault of your own, You have the right to buy Medicare Supplement Plan A is often confused with Medicare Part A, which is the Medicare coverage that pays for your inpatient hospital care.
-Medicare Supplement Plan A, which is also known as Medigap Plan A,..., B, C, D, F, G, K, or L that’s sold by an insurance company in your state.
+Under certain circumstances, you may be able to get a Special Enrollment Period (SEP) that restores your guaranteed issue right.
+For example, if you lose your Medigap coverage due to no fault of your own, You have the right to buy Medigap Plan A, B, C, D, F, G, K, or L that’s sold by an insurance company in your state.
 But, you only have 63 days after your current Medigap coverage ends to buy a new Medigap policy.

 Find Plans in your area with your ZIP Code